losDaniel/spot-connect/README.md

 	spot_connect -n instance_1 -p t2.micro -a True

 <br>
-This will create an instance that will appear with the name "instance_1" in you EC2 concole, it will launch it with the default profile and instance type and leave an open prompt that is connected to the instance on your command prompt.
+This will create an instance that will appear with the name "instance_1" in you EC2 concole, it will launch it with the t2.micro profile and instance type and leave an open prompt that is connected to the instance on your command prompt.

 `spot_connect` can be executed a command line to launch or reconnect to an instance, mount an elastic files system, upload files, execute scripts and leave an active shell connected to the instance open in your command line.